 5. Run the onPremDeploy.ps1 file with the required parameters and any optional parameters you want to change from their defaults.
 Parameters must be enclosed in double quotation marks ("<parameter>").
-For example:
+For example, if you are installing the processing service as a web application:

 '''

 .\onPremDeploy.ps1

 -wdpPackagePath "c:\Sitecore.Tracking.Processing.Service.<version>.wdp.zip"

 -licenseXmlPath "c:\license.xml"

-'''

-'''

 -siteFolderPath "c:\inetpub\wwwroot"

 -siteHttpPort "80"

 '''